ConstanzaSchibber/constanzaschibber.github.io/index.md

 ---

-I am a *Postdoctoral Fellow in Political Methodology and Data Science* at the Department of Politics, University of Virginia, and I recently received a *PhD in Political Science* at Washington University in Saint Louis.
-I will be joining the Department of Political Science at **Michigan State University** as *Assistant Professor* in Political Methodology in the Summer of 2017.
-I will also be affiliated to the Social Science Data Analytics initiative.
+I am an Assitant Professor at **Michigan State University** focusing in Political Methodology.
+I received a *PhD in Political Science* at Washington University in Saint Louis and recently was a *Postdoctoral Fellow in Political Methodology and Data Science* at the Department of Politics, University of Virginia.

 In a nutshell, **my research uses Bayesian statistics to uncover the effects of political institutions on elite and citizen behavior**.
 I have a particular interest in the measurement of complex concepts, the analysis of multilevel data structures, the application of texts-as-data, and the empirical implications of theoretical models.